oemof/tespy/doc/tespy_modules/connections.rst

     value.
 In design-calculations the x-value used in the function evaluation will always be at 1.

-As mentioned in the component section: If you want to learn more about the usage of characteristic funcitons in TESPy have a look at :ref:`this part <using_tespy_characteristics_label>`.
+As mentioned in the component section: It is also possible to import your custom characteristics from the :code:`HOME/.tespy/data` folder.
+Read more about this :ref:`here <using_tespy_characteristics_label>`.